Terrain

 This section defines the four base terrain layers.
 They are blended together using the RGBA channels of the splatmap to create ground variation.
 These layers are fully terraformable.

-• Mask Map - The Texture2DArray containing data for Metallic (R), Occlusion (G), and Smoothness (A).
+| Mask Map | Texture2DArray for Metallic (R), Occlusion (G), and Smoothness (A). |

 Dynamic Layers